mercedeswalsh/liriNodeApp/README.md

 The following input-

-> node liri.js spotifyThisSong Here Comes The Sun
+> node liri.js spotifyThis here comes the sun

 will output-